 The Management of the company monitors the evolution of its portfolios as well as the financial bearing capacity and the risk situation of the company.
-Despite the COVID-19 outbreak, the Solvency II ratio, defined as the ratio between Own Funds and Solvency Capital Requirement (SCR1), at year-end 2020 is established at 238%, compared to 259% at year-end 2019.
+The Solvency II ratio, defined as the ratio between Own Funds and Solvency Capital Requirement (SCR1), at year-end 2021 is established at 220%, compared to 238% at year-end 2020.